Nursing

 NUR 767.
 Nursing Educator Capstone Seminar.
 1 credit.
 FA

 NUR 767, students will integrate elements of the evidence-based decision-making process with systematic review of the scientific literature.
-Students identify a problem of clinical importance, search and critically appraise the literature related to the identified problem and its resolution, and propose an evidence-based approach for addressing the problem and improving outcomes.
+Students identify a problem of importance in academia or clinical education, search and critically appraise the literature related to the identified problem and its resolution, and propose an evidence-based approach for addressing the problem and improving outcomes.
 P: NUR 685, NUR 762, NUR 763.
 CO: NUR 686, NUR 764.

 NUR 768.
 Nurse Educator Practicum.
 3 credits.
 SP

 NUR 768 allows students in the Nurse Educator Certificate Program to engage in activities that meet the core competencies for academic nurse educators.
 Under the supervision of an experienced educator-preceptor, students will complete a teaching practicum in which they will assess learning needs, design and implement appropriate pedagogical strategies and perform formative and summative assessments for a cohort of learners.
 Students will produce a scholarly paper in which they synthesize the literature related to a chosen pedagogical strategy and propose a plan to implement and assess the strategy.
-P: All required research and theory core, leadership and policy core, and role support core courses, 4000 hours of direct patient care experience; P or CO: NUR 766.
+P: NUR 762, NUR 763, NUR 764, and 2000 hours of direct patient care experience; P or CO: NUR 766.

 NUR 769.
 Nurse Educator Practicum I: Clinical Focus.
 1 credit.
 SU